Apply these strategies to your diet and watch your physique respond.

 AVOID CARBS LATE

 Hit the sheets light on carbs.
-When you go to bed in a carb-deprived state, your body maximizes its natural GH output.
-GH favorably shifts metabolism and causes more calories to be burned, with a greater amount of those calories being derived from bodyfat.
-One caveat for evening trainees: You should still consume 40-60 grams of fast-digesting carbs immediately after workouts to kick-start recovery.
+When you go to bed in a carb-deprived state, your body maximises its natural GH output.
+GH favourably shifts metabolism and causes more calories to be burned, with a greater amount of those calories being derived from body fat.
+One caveat for evening trainees: you should still consume 40-60 grams of fast-digesting carbs immediately after workouts to kick-start recovery.
 The bulk of those carbs will be burned or stored as glycogen, leaving blood-sugar levels fairly flat.
 As long as your blood sugar is stable at bedtime, you’ll max out on GH release while you slumber, putting you in a position to grow muscle, not fat.

 DRINK TEA REGULARLY

 Adequate hydration is essential for performing at optimum levels and keeping your metabolism high.
-Drink about half your bodyweight in ounces per day; in other words, if you weigh 180 pounds, drink about 90 ounces of water daily.
+Try to drink at least two to three litres of water a day.
 Yet that doesn’t mean you can’t make some of that liquid work overtime for you.
 For instance, try brewing green tea, which contains antioxidants that increase calorie-burning, or adding ginseng, which can keep blood-sugar levels stable to help you get lean.

 USE GLUTAMINE AND TAURINE